WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 Let's consider a number of possible scenarios:

-1. Use WSTP and WolframLibrary from a standard Mathematica installation:
+1. Use WSTP and Wolfram Library from a standard Mathematica installation:

    If you have Mathematica **12.0** or later installed in a default location or on the system PATH, the build configuration step should succeed out of the box without setting any variables.